-Entries related to sandbox
+Entries linking to sandbox

 Historically, the line between sand and gravel cannot be distinctly drawn.
 Used figuratively in Old English in reference to innumerability and instability.
 General Germanic, but not attested in Gothic, which used in this sense malma, related to Old High German melm "dust," the first element of the Swedish city name Malmö (the second element meaning "island"), and to Latin molere "to grind."

 "rectangular wooden container," usually with a lid, Old English box, also the name of a type of shrub, from Late Latin buxis, from Greek pyxis "boxwood," pyxion "writing table, box," made of boxwood, from pyxos "box tree," which is of uncertain origin.
 Beekes suggests a loan-word from Italy, as that is where the tree is native.
 Dutch bus, German Büchse "box; barrel of a gun," also are Latin loan-words.

-Meaning "compartment at a theater" is from c.
+The meaning "compartment at a theater" is from c.
 1600 (box seat in the theatrical sense is by 1850).
-Meaning "pigeon-hole at a post office" is from 1832.
-Meaning "television" is from 1950 (earlier "gramophone player," 1924).
-Meaning "station of a player in baseball" is from 1881.
-Graphics sense "space enclosed within borders and rules" is from 1929.
-Slang meaning "vulva" is attested 17c., according to "Dictionary of American Slang;" modern use seems to date from c.
-World War II, perhaps originally Australian, on notion of "box of tricks."
-Box lunch (n.) attested from 1899.
+The meaning "pigeon-hole at a post office" is from 1832.
+The meaning "television" is from 1950 (earlier "gramophone player," 1924).
+The meaning "station of a player in baseball" is from 1881.
+The graphics sense of "space enclosed within borders and rules" is from 1929.
+The slang meaning "vulva" is attested 17c., according to "Dictionary of American Slang;" modern use seems to date from c.
+World War II, perhaps originally Australian, on the notion of box of tricks.
+Box lunch (n.) is attested from 1899.
 The box set "multiple-album, CD or cassette issue of the work of an artist" is attested by 1955.
 To think or act outside the box "contrary to convention" is attested by 1994.